 Revd David Mayne, Moderator of Baptist Union Council

 Anil BhAnot OBE

 Anil is a founding member of Hindu Council UK and is presently it’s Interfaith Director; he’s a practising Chartered Accountant and also runs other community charities, the EMFoundation in London and the Peepul Centre in Leicester

 Ursula is the former political editor of TV3 in Ireland, writer and committed Catholic.
-She is a Core Group Member of “We Are Church” in Ireland, which works for justice in the Roman Catholic Church – including on matters to do with sexuality and gender.
+She is the Co-Chair of “We Are Church” in Ireland, which works for justice in the Roman Catholic Church – including on matters to do with sexuality and gender.
 In 2015, she came out publicly in the national media, just ahead of the same-sex marriage referendum, which many believe helped influence the vote.
 She is Journalist in Residence at Dublin City University and currently studying for an MPhil in theology at Trinity College, Dublin.

 Fredrick R HYDE-CHAMBERS

 Fredrick is currently President of the Dhamma Centre, Colchester which uniquely serves two Buddhist communities Sri Lankan and Nepalese of different traditions.
 He is also Executive Chairman of Enterprise and Parliamentary Dialogue International and Chair of the Buddhist Chaplaincy Support Group.
 His husband comes from a country which still applies British colonial law to homosexuals